diemoschwarz/diff-for-max/README.md

 This is a ridiculously brute force attempt to get a human-readable idea of what changed in a patch. _It is not even parsing the json!_ I put this up to provoke a proper solution...

 Of course this also does not make it possible to merge two files.
 It is still inevitable to do this by hand in Max, but at least, one can now see quickly what changed semantically.
-(However, we can't know in which subpatch, because of the stupidity of this approach, the filtered diff output has lost the subpatch heararchy.)
+(However, we can't know in which subpatch, because of the stupidity of this approach, the filtered diff output has lost the subpatch hierarchy.)

 ## Interfacing with git